ajlabuc/meCLIP/README.md

 genome:
   fasta: genome/GRCh37.p13.genome.fa
   twoBit: genome/GRCh37.p13.genome.2bit

 metaplotr:
   region_sizes: metaplotr/region_sizes.txt
   hg19_annotation: metaplotr/hg19_annot.sorted.bed
 ```

-* **threads:** defines the number of threads available to the pipeline
+* **threads:** defines the number of threads available to the pipeline (we recommend one less than the total number of usable CPU cores)

 * **sample_name:** easily identifiable name of the experiment (this will be included in most of the file names and titles)

 * **reads:** specifies the location of the paired sequencing read files for the IP and INPUT samples (omit the extension suffix, i.e. 'fastq.gz', as this is assumed and needs to be omitted for proper naming)

-* **adapters:** location of the list of adapters used by FastQC to identify contamination (tab-delinted file containing name and sequence, example included)
+* **adapters:** location of the list of adapters used by FastQC to identify contamination (tab-delimited file containing name and sequence, example included)

 * **motif:** IUPAC definition of the motif that is used to filter m<sup>6</sup>As